-Broad latitudinal and elevation expanse enable the Western Ghats to support high species diversity and endemism, and it is recognized as a global hotspot.
-Large meta-populations of elephants and tigers occupy this landscape.
-However, one of the major threats is increasing fragmentation, with consequences for both wildlife and humans, with many forms of conflict scenarios.
-Like the Eastern Himalays, species previously unknown to science, have recently been recently discovered in the Western Ghats: particularly reptiles and amphibians.
-The Nilgiri Biosphere Reserve, located centrally in the Western Ghats, includes an elevational gradient and a matrix of land use types and forest types (including tropical dry thorn forest, dry deciduous forest, moist deciduous forest, semi-evergreen and evergreen forest, montane grassland and stunted montane evergreen forest) within a good network of protected areas.
-This site has been the location of at least 30 years of previous long-term research on numerous taxa, including vegetation monitoring plots.
-Alongside the existing long-term site in the Mudumalai forests, adjacent sites will be incorporated to cover additional representative forest types of the Nilgiri eco-region.
+The Nilgiri Biosphere Reserve, located centrally in the Western Ghats, includes a rainfall gradient, an elevational gradient, and a matrix of land use types and forest types (including tropical dry thorn forest, dry deciduous forest, moist deciduous forest, semi-evergreen and evergreen forest, montane grassland, and stunted montane evergreen forest).
+This landscape has been the location of at least 30 years of previous long-term research on numerous taxa including plants, which are being monitored in permanent vegetation plots.
+Alongside the existing long-term sites in the Mudumalai forests, adjacent sites will be incorporated to cover additional representative forest types of the Nilgiri eco-region.